mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Prajnaparamita: Wisdom is wisdom; but, wisdom is not wisdom; *this is* really wisdom. *[He chuckles.]*

 In the latest Udambara, [Professor Abe](glossary#masao-abe) explains about the three stages: mountain is mountain; but mountain is not mountain; finally, mountain is mountain.
-This is really the tendency of the Indian way of thinking: everything conceptual.
+This is really the tendency of the Indian way of thinking: everything is conceptual.
 That’s why they use lots of terms, beautiful terms, lots of huge numbers, completely beyond human speculation.

 ##### 22:51